run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## Download Third-Party Dependencies

-An OpenShift installation of Run:AI has third-party dependencies that must be pre-downloaded to an Airgapped environment.
+An OpenShift installation of Run:ai has third-party dependencies that must be pre-downloaded to an Airgapped environment.
 These are the _NVIDIA GPU Operator_ and _Kubernetes Node Feature Discovery Operator_

 === "Connected"